Yu-Gi-Oh! Trading Card Game: Comparison to other media

-With the exception of the films Pyramid of Light and The Dark Side of Dimensions, which base the card's appearance on the English version of the real-life card game, all Western releases of the Yu-Gi-Oh!
+With the exception of the films Pyramid of Light and The Dark Side of Dimensions, where cards match their real-life English appearances, all western releases of the Yu-Gi-Oh!
 Duel Monsters anime and its subsequent spin-off series, produced by 4Kids Entertainment and later Konami Cross Media NY, edit the appearance of cards to differentiate them from their real-life counterparts in accordance with U.S. Federal Communications Commission regulations in concerning program-length commercials, as well as to make the show more marketable across non-English speaking countries.
-These cards are edited to only display their background, illustration, level / rank, Attribute, and ATK / DEF points.
+These cards are edited to only display their artwork, Level/Rank, Attribute, ATK, DEF, and background.

 Controversies

 Tokyo Dome riot

-In August 1999 Konami held an invite only tournament in Tokyo Dome, where participants could buy packs containing limited edition cards.
-Despite being invite only, the venue quickly become overcrowded with over 55,000 kids and their parents.
+In August 1999, Konami held an invite-only tournament in Tokyo Dome, where participants could buy packs containing limited edition cards.
+Despite being invite-only, the venue quickly become overcrowded with over 55,000 kids and their parents.
 Fearing the danger of overcrowding, Konami decided to cancel the event midway.
-Unfortunately this incited the crowds, as some participant were waiting for four hours only to find out that they will be unable to get said cards.
+Unfortunately, this incited the crowds, as some participants were waiting for four hours only to find out that they will be unable to get the exclusive cards.
 Police were called to defuse the situation.

-After this no Yu-Gi-Oh! events were held in Tokyo Dome until 2024, almost 25 years after the accident.
+After this, no Yu-Gi-Oh! events were held in Tokyo Dome until 2024, almost 25 years after the accident.

 Konami–Upper Deck lawsuit

-From March 2002 to December 2008, Konami's trading cards were distributed in territories outside of Asia by The Upper Deck Company.
-In December 2008, Konami filed a lawsuit against Upper Deck alleging that it had distributed inauthentic Yu-Gi-Oh!
-TCG cards made without Konami's authorization.
-In response, Upper Deck sued Konami alleging breach of contract and slander.
+From March 2002 to December 2008, Konami's trading cards were distributed in territories outside of Asia by the Upper Deck Company.
+In that month, Konami filed a lawsuit against Upper Deck alleging that it had distributed counterfeit Yu-Gi-Oh! cards, made without Konami's authorization.
+In response, Upper Deck sued Konami, alleging breach of contract and slander.
 A few months later, a federal court in Los Angeles issued an injunction preventing Upper Deck from acting as the authorized distributor and requiring it to remove the Yu-Gi-Oh!
 TCG from Upper Deck's website.
 In December 2009, the court decided that Upper Deck was liable for counterfeiting Yu-Gi-Oh!
-TCG cards, and it dismissed Upper Deck's countersuit against Konami.
+TCG cards, and dismissed Upper Deck's countersuit against Konami.